 The command line for B may contain one or two numeric fields only.
 They may be in hex or decimal.
-A + will be emitted on successful completion of the instruction, or the message "TBL FULL" will be emitted.
+A + will be emitted on successful completion of the instruction, or the message

+TBL FULL

-4.1.3 C -- character display
+4.1.3 C -- character display.